asehmi/fastapi-wrapper-apiness/README.md

+# APINESS
-# FastAPI-Wrapper CLI & APIness Streamlit App
+> _A FastAPI CLI & Streamlit App wrapper for Excel files_

 > Arvindra Sehmi, Oxford Economics Ltd. | [Website](https://www.oxfordeconomics.com/) | [LinkedIn](https://www.linkedin.com/in/asehmi/)

-> (Updated: 21 April, 2021)
+> Updated: 28 April, 2021

+---

+## _Create APIs from data files within seconds, using FastAPI_

 `fastapi-wrapper` is motivated by the work of [jrieke](https://github.com/jrieke/fastapi-csv) on `fastapi-csv`.

-_Create APIs from data files within seconds, using FastAPI_

-This is a Python package to create APIs from data files (Excel XLSX and CSV only), using a lightweight & fully customizable wrapper around [FastAPI](https://fastapi.tiangolo.com/).
+This is a Python package and Streamlit application to create APIs from data files (Excel XLSX and CSV only), using a lightweight & fully customizable wrapper around [FastAPI](https://fastapi.tiangolo.com/).
 Endpoints and query parameters are auto-generated based on the column names and data types in the data file.
 Its contents is written to either a temporary in-memory or persistent `SQLite` database, so the API can be blazing fast, even for huge files, especially for the in-memory case.

 ## TOC
 - Why did I implement this?
+- Value of SQL Model DBs to OE?
 - Mods
 - Streamlit App Demo
+  - Running the Streamlit app
+  - Downloading generated SQLite database
 - CLI Demo
 - How to use fastapi-wrapper from the command line (CSV Example)
+  - Installing the CLI
+  - Running the CLI
+  - Command line switches
+  - API documentation
+  - Querying the API
+  - Rendering results as HTML
 - How to use fastapi-wrapper from Python (XLSX Example)
+  - Extending the API
+  - Updating data
 - Example using the API in Power BI
+- How to directly connect to SQLite database in Excel
 - My thoughts on additional requirements
 - The APINESS Factor
 - Resources